garywill/sidebar-switch/README.md

 # Sidebar Switch

 A switch for Firefox's native sidebar (bookmarks, history, etc).
 It's a slim vertical button on left of main content.
+Compatible with vertical tabs.

 Replace the legacy addon All in One Sidebar.
 You can open sidebar by clicking edge of screen.

+- Left click: toggle sidebar page (bookmark)
+- Right click: toggle sidebar launcher / toggle vertical tabs width
+- Middle click: toggle vertical tabs

 ![screenshot](Screenshot.gif)

 This is a Firefox userChrome JS script.

-Tested on Firefox 128.
+Tested on Firefox 140.